-However, when this protective barrier damage for various reasons that we will discuss in detail, the protection of the stomach from gastric juices reduce, and an inflammatory process is known as gastritis is triggered.
+However, when this protective barrier damaged for various reasons that we will discuss in detail, the protection of the stomach from gastric juices reduce, and an inflammatory process is known as gastritis is triggered.

-How many Types of Gastritis are there?
+How Many Types of Gastritis are There?

 Based on the location of the inflammation, gastritis can classify as: